About

 Education

-At the end of my time at Cambrian College I was chosen to represent Cambrian College at the Skills Ontario Competition in Waterloo, Ontario for IT and Networking Skills competition on May 5, 2009.
-I ended up winning first place in that category for that year.
-Several weeks later I went to the Skills Canada Competition in Charlottetown, PEI for the IT and Networking Skills competition on May 21, 2009, and also got first place in that category as well.
+At the end of my time at Cambrian College I was chosen to represent my class at the Skills Ontario competition in Waterloo, Ontario for IT and Network Support from May 4 to May 6, 2009.
+I ended up winning first place in that competition.
+Several weeks later, I went to the Skills Canada competition in Charlottetown, PEI for IT and Network Support from May 19 to May 23, 2009, and I also won first place in that category as well.

-I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019 and 2021 at the Skills Ontario Competition in Toronto, Ontario.
+I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019, and 2021 at the Skills Ontario Competition in Toronto, Ontario.
+I have written about my experience with this competition at both the Skills Ontario and Skills Canada competitions.

 Experience

 As I have told employers in the past, I am not a developer.
-Even though I have a very good understanding of several programming languages (C, C++, C# and Java), I do not program for a living.
+Even though I have a very good understanding of several programming languages (C, C++, C#, and Java), I do not program for a living.
 I prefer the networking and systems administration side of IT and I only program as a hobby.
-I take those skills and I am able to apply it to the DevOps philosophy that has become so popular and necessary in the last few years.
+I take those skills and I can apply it to the DevOps philosophy that has become so popular and necessary in the last few years.

 Publications